amazingshellyyy/geotask/README.md

 ## User Story - Map View - All

 - With geolocations assigned to lists, you can view a local map with all of your todo list locations.
+- Select location on map, and view associated todo list as a popup.
 - (Stretch Goal - Always on geolocation verification, todo list would popup if nearby).